 This tutorial will show you how to create an epic 3D space battle scene inspired by Star Wars.
-We’ll be using 3D models and the Particle Simulator, which require add-on packs if you’re using HitFilm Express (but are included in HitFilm Pro).
+We’ll be using 3D models and the Particle Simulator, which are only available without watermark in the Pro tier (see pricing).

 Step 1: Import the 3D models into a HitFilm Composite Shot

 Once you have downloaded the TIE Fighter model, import it into HitFilm and adjust the Materials setting until you achieve the desired result.
 Then, create a new Composite Shot and drag in the model.
 Add a new Point Layer and make it 3D, then parent the model to the Point.
 We will later animate this point to move the TIE Fighter.
 Add two more 3D Points, position them on the TIE Fighter’s laser cannons, then parent them to the TIE Fighter.
 We will later use these Points to fire the lasers.

 Next, import the Razor Crest model.
 As we don’t want the glass to be transparent, enable Material Override – this will allow us to use a HitFilm layer for the texture.
 Additionally, enable Material Override for the thrusters so that we can adjust their color.
 Then, click ‘Import Maps’ to bring the image textures into HitFilm, allowing us to edit them and hit OK.
 We also recommend that you reduce the Maximum 3D Model Map Size while working in the file.
 The Razor Crest model has three different animation files – we applied the Flying animation, as it puts the ship in a flying pose and animates the engines.
 Be sure to tick ‘Loop’ so the animation continues.
 Then, add another new 3D Point, this time parenting the Razor Crest model.
 Lastly, Scale the model down to 30%.